lihebi/blog/_posts/2014-09-12-gnutls-bug-analysis-for-com-s641.md

 to tell the caller that the certificate process fails.

 So what causes the problem?
+The confused part is that there are different agreement of how to judge a return state code.

-1. In `C`, programmers use `0` for success and `1` for fail.
+In `C`, programmers often use `0` for success and `1` for fail as a tradition based on `Unix Tradition`.
-However, `C` will treat negative as `true`, so negative means success too.
-2. In `Unix`, the shell always treats `0` as `true`, and none-zero as false.
-GnuTLS used a third option, which is the opposite of the first one, returning `1` for success and `0` for failure, and then mixed that with code that used the C traditional method.
+GnuTLS used an **completely opposite solution**, returning `1` for success and `0` for failure, and then *mixed* that with code that used the C traditional method.

 ### Lesson
 Be sure to check if the return value is negative before returning it.
 Hold a clear mind about what the return value means.

-Actually one way to avoid this kind of issues is that we use state code to check the return value.
+Actually one way to avoid this kind of issues is that we use explicit error code to check the return value.
 For example:

 ```c